MagnusSmith/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

 public enum Weight { NORMAL, LIGHT, HEAVY }
 ~~~

-This is called a **product** type because the *set of all possible values* is the Carthesian product of the possible values of its components.
+This is called a **product** type because the *set of all possible values* is the Cartesian product of the possible values of its components.
 For example:

 In abstract syntax: